syncfusion-content/js-api-docs/api/js/ejSpreadsheet.md

 ### refreshContent(sheetIdx)
 {:#methods:refreshcontent}
-This method is used to refresh the content in Spreadsheet.
+This method is used to refresh the Spreadsheet based on the sheet model values.
 <table class="params">
 <thead>
 <tr>